Comparing Swiss Travel Passes and the Half Fare Card (2026)

 Traveling with Kids?
 Don’t Forget the Free Swiss Family Card

-If you’re If you’re buying the Swiss Half Fare Card (or any national pass), make sure to request the Swiss Family Card.
+If you’re buying the Swiss Travel Pass (or any national pass), make sure to request the Swiss Family Card.
 It’s completely free and lets kids under 16 travel for free as long as they’re accompanied by a parent with a valid pass!

 • Duration: 3,4, 5, 6, 7, or 8 consecutive days